FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/syscalls/system_mexec_payload_get.md

 `zx_system_mexec_payload_get()` accepts a resource handle and a pointer/length corresponding to an output buffer.
-The head of the buffer is overwritten with an incomplete ZBI containing a sequence of entries that should be appended to a ZBI before passing that image to [`zx_system_mexec()`]; the tail of the buffer is left untouched.
+The head of the buffer is overwritten with non-bootable ZBI containing a sequence of entries that should be appended to a ZBI before passing that image to [`zx_system_mexec()`]; the tail of the buffer is left untouched.